theodoremoreland/OrderDashboard/README.md

 ## Transforming data

-A Python program that transforms that data created from the aforementioned web scraping script into a more useable format.
+A Python script that transforms the data created from the aforementioned web scraping script into a more useable format.

-## Video

-While writing the code for this project, I will be recording myself in a video.
-The purpose of the video is to demonstrate what coding up a few simple programs is like.
-The focus will be on narrating thought process while exposing a few programming and web development concepts without an opinion piece on the nature of programming as a career and without instruction or lecturing on the steps involved.
-The video becomes too long and "rambly" otherwise.
-I may or may not publish and link the video(s) somewhere in this repository.

 ## Dashboard inspiration